opensearch-project/project-website/_posts/2024-09-12-using-search-latency-monitoring.markdown

 However, the ability to monitor search latency in OpenSearch versions earlier than 2.11 is limited.
 Tools such as the [Nodes Stats API](https://opensearch.org/docs/latest/api-reference/nodes-apis/nodes-stats/) and [shard slow logs](https://opensearch.org/docs/latest/install-and-configure/configuring-opensearch/logs/#shard-slow-logs) offer latency measurements based on shard-level operations but do not provide any visibility at the coordinator node level.
 Because search requests often hit multiple shards simultaneously, the measured amount of time spent in a single shard search phase doesn't provide comprehensive latency information.

 Luckily, in OpenSearch 2.11 and later, OpenSearch offers search latency monitoring at the coordinator node level.
-This blog post provides information about several tools---the Node Stats API, the `phase_took` parameter, and slow logs---that can help you monitor coordinator-node-level statistics.
+This blog post provides information about several tools---the Node Stats API, the `phase_took` parameter, and search request slow logs---that can help you monitor coordinator-node-level statistics.

 ## The coordinator node and search phases

-In OpenSearch, the coordinator node plays a crucial role in search execution by acting as an intermediary between the client and the cluster.
+In OpenSearch, the coordinator node plays a crucial role in search execution by acting as an intermediary between the client and data nodes.
 When a search request is received, the coordinator node fans the request to data nodes containing the relevant shards.
 Depending on the type of search, the request undergoes a series of search phases, or types of search operations, initiated by the coordinator node.
 These phases include the following:

-* `can_match`: Pre-filtesr search shards based on query rewrites.
+* `can_match`: Pre-filters search shards based on query rewrites.
 * `dfs_pre_query`: Collects additional information from each shard to make scoring 100% accurate.
 * `dfs_query` – Executes distributed searches with pre-collected distributed frequencies for all search terms in the search request.
 * `query` – Runs query and gets information about the matching documents, such as document IDs, score, and sort criterion, from each shard.